 Are you an acoustic guitar connoisseur?
 If so, you’ll have most definitely heard of Bourgeois guitars, and know that they are amongst the most highly respected American guitar builders in the business.
-Bourgeois has a rich heritage that stretches back to the 1970s, and recently, they’ve released a new series of more affordable guitars, the Touchstone range.
+Bourgeois has a rich heritage that stretches back to the 1970s, and I want to make sure you know all about them!

-Today, I’ll look a little into the background of this brand, and check out just why the Bourgeois Touchstone range is such a big deal.
+Today, I’ll look a little into the background of this brand, and check out just why Bourgeois guitars is such good news for players across the world.

 Contents